FAQs

 Our goal is to safely preserve the health and welfare of our kittens and cats, and the Siberian breed.
 We require all customers to sign a contract that covers multiple areas.
 Following is a summary:

-You agree your kitten will be an inside cat unless supervised.
-Many of our customers have catios and participate in outdoor activities with their cats - this is encouraged.
+• You agree your kitten will be an indoor cat and will be supervised while outdoors.
+Many of our customers have catios and participate in many outdoor activities with their cats - this is encouraged.

-We know that sometimes unfortunate circumstances occur.
-If you find yourself in a situation where you need to rehome your pet, we will take your kitten/cat back and manage the rehoming process.
+• We know that sometimes unfortunate circumstances occur.
+If you find yourself in a situation where you need to rehome your pet, we will take your kitten/cat back and manage the rehoming process or support you in any way that we can.
+We do not refund your purchase price if you need to rehome your kitten.

 How much are your kittens?